 Utilities, Inc. of Georgia continues efforts to conduct statewide drinking water testing for Per- and Polyfluoroalkyl Substances (PFAS).
 These man-made compounds are used in the manufacturing of products resistant to water, grease or stains including firefighting foams, cleaners, cosmetics, paints, adhesives and insecticides.
 PFAS can migrate into the soil, water, and air and is likely present in the blood of humans and animals all over the world.
-During 2023, the Environmental Protection Agency (EPA) had Health Advisory Levels (HALs) for GenX, PFBS, PFOA, and PFOS.
-On April 10, 2024, the EPA approved new drinking water standards for six PFAS including PFOA, PFOS, PFNA, PFHxS, PFBS, and GenX Chemicals.
-We are reviewing the components of the new rule and will take appropriate actions to meet new regulations.
+On April 10, 2024, the EPA approved new sampling requirements and drinking water limits for six PFAS including PFOA, PFOS, PFNA, PFHxS, PFBS, and GenX Chemicals.
+We are completing PFAS sampling ahead of the 2027 initial monitoring deadline and will take appropriate action to meet new regulations as needed.